prevention-icon

 Pharoah’s Ant

-Most commonly found in heating systems and areas with humidity, Pharoah’s ants swarm all year long and are often found in hospitals.
+Most commonly found in heating systems and areas with humidity, Pharaoh’s ants swarm all year long and are often found in hospitals.
 They form new colonies after their nests have been disturbed from insecticide treatments.

-Pharoah’s ants have black eyes and 2 small segments at the pedicel.
+Pharaoh’s ants have black eyes and 2 small segments at the pedicel.
 Workers are yellow/brown with brown abdomen and grow up to 1.5-2mm long.
 Males have wings and are usually black and 3mm long.
 Queens are dark red and also have wings, and typically measure 3.5-6mm long.

 Larvae take 18-20 days to mature into adults.